daquinoaldo/sserve/README.md

 No configuration is required, just lunch the tool and we take care of everything you need.

 ## Installation
-> **Warning**: the `rootCA-key.pem` file that mkcert automatically generates when installing sserve gives complete power to intercept secure requests from your machine.
+**Warning:** the `rootCA-key.pem` file that mkcert automatically generates when installing sserve gives complete power to intercept secure requests from your machine.
 Do not share it.

+**Requires Go:** follow [this instructions](https://golang.org/doc/install) to install it.

 ### MacOS
 ```